Sanish32/VulnerableBankApp/README.md

 The project is about showing the 5 types of vulnerabilities and fixes to them are commented out.

+## Installation Instructions

+1. Clone the directory
+2. Run the server with: ``python3 manage.py runserver``

+You can use the three premade users:

+- ``username: alice``
+``password: redqueen``

+- ``username: bob``
+``password: squarepants``

 ## Flaw 1: Broken Authentication
 Broken authentication is defined as the application which lacks robust identification and authentication mechanisms.
-For instance, the weak password such as guesable password, short password, or not including any digit, lower or upper alphabet, have become a major point in the broken authentication.

-To add on, lazy effort in making password such as using username as password is another concerning issue to be addressed.
+For instance, the password that are guessable, short or lacking in combination of digits, lower or upper alphabets are considered as weak password.
+To add on, users often use username as password for creating an account quickly.
+These issues need to be addressed because it is possible for attackers to crack the password.

 Fixes: are commented in the following sections.